Selvatico/go-mocket/README.md

 There are two possible ways to use `mocket`:

 * Chaining API
 * Specifying `FakeResponse` object with all fields manually.
-Could be useful for
+Could be useful for cases when mocks stored separately as list of FakeResponses.

 ##### Enabling driver